 Accidents happen because:

-- they have not had the proper training to do the job
+- They have not received the proper training to do the job.

 Remember, your safety is important.

 - Make sure you have the correct tools to do the job.